Stream Load

 1 row in set (0.00 sec)

-Users cannot manually cancel a Stream Load operation.
-A Stream Load job will be automatically canceled by the system if it encounters a timeout (set to 0) or an import error.
+Users cannot manually cancel a Stream Load.
+Stream Load is automatically canceled by the system when it times out or encounters an import error.

-The syntax for Stream Load is as follows:
+The Stream Load import syntax is as follows:

 curl --location-trusted -u <doris_user>:<doris_password> \